alexandrew94/poco-a-poco/README.md

 ```

 In order for the data to be stored meaningfully, it was important that each time the user inputted the name of a composer, it was spelled and formatted consistently - for instance, if the user typed `mozart`, it would be useful if it was consistently autocorrected to `Wolfgang Amadeus Mozart` to prevent confusion.
 To do this I made use of the Wikimedia API, which has a feature whereby incorrectly spelled article titles are redirected to the correctly spelled ones.
 This was done through a proxy via the backend, where the user could input anything, and if there was a Wikipedia article titled with a more correctly spelled version of that thing, the app would suggest that instead.

+## Challenges

+*Challenge 1: UI/UX design*

+At the very beginning of the project, I had decided that the whole app should take place on a single URL, which I felt would make the app feel more app-like rather than website-like.
+This meant placing a lot of the functionality in modals, such as when a user views a piece, adds a piece or adds a diary entry.
+Until I saw someone else use the app, I hadn't realized how unintuitive this could be - it meant that the user sometimes had to scroll excessively on the single page, and it meant that the user sometimes had to do complex work in a relatively small modal.
+I feel as though if I were to significantly reorganize the UI I would probably try to make better use of things like tabs, pagination and menus rather than having a lot of the navigation be scrolling.